parenthealth/frontiers-parenthood_diet/README.md

 ----

 The paper by Munschek, S.; Linden, P. & Reibling, N. with the DOI: 10.3389/fpubh.2025.1673209 is available [here](https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2025.1673209/full).
-If you have any questions, please send an E-Mail to [Nadine Reibling](mailto:nadine.reibling@gw.hs-fulda.de).
+If you have any questions, please send an E-Mail to [Prof. Nadine Reibling](mailto:nadine.reibling@gw.hs-fulda.de).

 ----